fjwright/sparsematrix/README.md

 # SPARSEMATRIX: Another REDUCE sparse matrix package

 **[Francis Wright](https://sites.google.com/site/fjwcentaur)**<br/>
-Time-stamp: <2026-06-25 15:20:59 franc>
+Time-stamp: <2026-06-26 16:32:13 franc>

 **This package is currently under development and hence experimental.**

+It currently runs correctly on SBCL and PSL, but not on CSL revision 7366 or earlier.
+I hope this will be fixed soon!

 ## Introduction

 A [*sparse matrix*](https://en.wikipedia.org/wiki/Sparse_matrix) is a matrix in which most of the elements are zero.
 Common examples of sparse matrices are [diagonal](https://en.wikipedia.org/wiki/Diagonal_matrix) and [band](https://en.wikipedia.org/wiki/Band_matrix) matrices.
 By contrast, if most of the elements are non-zero, the matrix is considered to be *dense*.
 Sparse matrices benefit from being stored using different data structures and manipulated using different algorithms from dense matrices.
 Whether it is more efficient to regard a matrix (or more likely a set of matrices) as dense or sparse is ill defined and probably depends on the context, so it may be determinable only by experiment, but it is reasonable to assume that in a sparse matrix no more than half the elements are nonzero.
 A common borderline case is triangular matrices.
-(Of course, a dense matrix can be treated as a sparse matrix, and vice versa, which is likely to be less efficient but is useful for testing.)
+(Of course, a dense matrix can be treated as a sparse matrix, and vice versa, which is likely to be non-optimal but is useful for testing.)

-The REDUCE MATRIX package implicitly assumes dense matrices.
-SPARSEMATRIX is a re-implementation of the MATRIX package to support sparse matrices.
+The standard REDUCE MATRIX package implicitly assumes dense matrices.
+The SPARSEMATRIX package is a re-implementation of the MATRIX package to support sparse matrices.
 It uses hash-tables to store matrix elements, and the canonical form for a sparse matrix (henceforth referred to as *sparse representation*) is a LISP list of the form `(<hash> <m> <n>)`, where `<hash>` is a hash-table, `<m>` is the number of rows (row dimension), and `<n>` is the number of columns (column dimension).
 Only nonzero elements should be stored in the hash-table and all missing elements are implicitly zero.
 By contrast, the canonical form for a dense matrix (henceforth referred to as *dense representation*) is a LISP list of rows of the form `(<row_1> <row_2> ... <row_m>)`, where each `<row_i>` is a list of the matrix elements in the *i-th* row.
 The algorithms used in the SPARSEMATRIX package try to avoid accessing implicitly-zero (i.e. non-stored) matrix elements, whereas the algorithms used in the MATRIX package always run through all matrix elements.
 Results obtained using the `MATRIX` and `SPARSEMATRIX` packages should be identical (apart from memory use and time), and the test files compare the results of using them both.

-In tests (on Steel Bank Common Lisp) using large sparse matrices (500&times;500 matrices with 1000 nonzero rational number elements &ndash; 0.4% density), the `SPARSEMATRIX` package is very much faster than the `MATRIX` package for addition and multiplication, and faster for inversion and determinant.
+In tests (on Steel Bank Common Lisp) using large sparse matrices (500&times;500 matrices with 1000 nonzero rational number elements &ndash; 0.4% density), the `SPARSEMATRIX` package is very much faster than the `MATRIX` package for addition and multiplication, and faster for inversion and determinant computation.

 I wrote this package specifically to experiment with hash-table support in REDUCE on Common Lisp, and then ported it to PSL and CSL.
-The code naturally relies heavily on lexical scoping, which Common Lisp uses but on Standard Lisp (hence PSL/CSL) has to be emulated by declaring lexically-scoped variables to be `fluid`.
-Hash-table access is based on the functions provided by Common Lisp, which are different in PSL/CSL, and different between PSL and CSL, so I have implemented any missing Common Lisp functions that I need using what is available in PSL/CSL.
+The code naturally relies heavily on lexical scoping, which Common Lisp uses but Standard Lisp (hence PSL/CSL) does not, so I emulate it in PSL/CSL by declaring variables that should be lexically scoped to be `fluid`.
+I based the hash-table access on the functions provided by Common Lisp, which are different in PSL/CSL (and different between PSL and CSL), so I have implemented any missing Common Lisp functions that I need using what is available in PSL/CSL.

 ## Supported matrix operations